modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 - Explain the Nobel Prizes awarded to Wolfgang Pauli and Max Born for their development of quantum statistics.
 - Identify Archimedes steps followed by him to solve the golden crown problem presented by King Hiero.

-### Description of content of Chapter 1.
+### **Description of content of Chapter 1.**

 Section 1.1.
 Mathematics and science in ancient Greece.

-We consider early Greek contributions to mathematics and science, in particular some works made by Archimedes of Syracuse1.
+We consider early Greek contributions to mathematics and science, in particular some works made by $Archimedes of Syracuse^1$.
 We present two possibilities for interpreting and teaching mathematics by following dictatorial and democratic approaches.
 We describe an example of these approaches in connection with the obtention of the equation of the circumference by applying the theorem by Pythagoras of Samos2.

 Section 1.2.
 Conceptualizations of spaces and quantum statistics.